How long does it take to implement Microsoft Dynamics 365 Sales?

 Understanding the Implementation Timeline

-A typical implementation of Dynamics 365 Sales can range from a few weeks to several months.
+A typical implementation of Dynamics 365 Sales can range from 4 weeks to 12 months or more.
 For small to medium-sized businesses with straightforward requirements, the process might take approximately 6 to 8 weeks.
-In contrast, larger enterprises with complex workflows and extensive customisation may require 6 to 12 months or more.
+In contrast, larger enterprises with complex workflows and extensive customisation may require 6 to 12 months, sometimes longer if integrations with multiple systems are involved.

 Key Factors Influencing Implementation Duration